 Technical blogs need to be written by a competent blogger who has experience in your niche, and confidence in blending their technical writing and marketing skills.
 That means you should:

 - See your technical blogs as an investment in your website and your wider marketing campaigns

 - Ask an experienced technical blogger to write your articles, not a cheap $1-per-500-word blogger (or a developer, or your CEO)

 - Invest in a writer who can demonstrate thorough understanding of your topic so you spend less time correcting their work

 - Avoid commissioning very short posts that don’t offer longevity

-If your budget is limited, one very long and detailed post per week is much better than several 300-word blogs.
+If your budget is limited, one long and detailed post per week is much better than several 300-word blogs.
 Google is looking for quality, and it’s far easier to achieve quality when you are writing in detail.
-Whether you’re hiring a technical blogger or writing for yourself, striving for high standards is the best way to ensure your technical content is shared.
+Long posts are also much more likely to be shared.

 Latest posts by Claire Broadley (see all)